kevinnls/bitesyzedtechdiary/_posts/2022-02-07-python-oneliner-truthy-falsey.md

 ```

 Although I didn't get it at first, after a little bit of strenous staring
-I decided that it was `False`.
+I decided that it was `False`, or `True` I can no longer recall.

+The answer is `True` though.
+If you're confused
+(I'm looking at you, future me) pay attention to the order of precedence.

 ### Led to discord

 It was interesting, so I shared the tweet with a discord server of coding
 comrades.
-There, the Python specialist of the troupe posed my a challenge
+There, the Python specialist of the troupe posed a challenge
 of their own.

 ```python